What Areas Should I Look For Brown-Banded Cockroaches Infestations In My Colorado Home?

-Unlike their relatives the German, Oriental and American cockroaches, brown-banded cockroaches tend towards areas away from water sources.
 Warm areas near refrigerator motors are a particular favorite along with high in cabinets and on walls/ceilings.
-They can also be found in furniture, dressers, clocks, and radios as well as behind wall hangings, electrical plate covers, door frames and numerous other places within the home.
-Due to their differing habits and harborage locations, it is extremely important to positively identify the brown-banded roach.
+They can also be found in furniture, dressers, clocks, and radios as well as behind wall hangings, electrical plate covers, door frames, and numerous other places within the home.
+Due to their different habits and harborage locations, it is extremely important to positively identify the brown-banded roach.
 Glue monitors in locations of suspected activity work well for capturing roaches for positive identification.

 Males and females have different appearances that distinguish between the genders.

 Males are about ½ inch long when full-grown, light brown in color and have wings that fully cover their abdomen.
 Their wings enable them to fly and they tend to do so when disturbed.